The Tracey Ullman Show

-The Tracey Ullman Show is an American television variety show starring Tracey Ullman.
-It debuted on Fox on April 5, 1987, the network's second original primetime series to air following Married... with Children, and ran until May 26, 1990.
-The show was produced by Gracie Films.
-The show blended sketch comedy with musical numbers and dance routines, choreographed by Paula Abdul, along with animated shorts.
-The format was conceived by creator and executive producer James L. Brooks, who was looking to showcase the show's multitalented star.
-Brooks likened the show to producing three pilots a week.
-Ullman was the first British woman to be offered her own television sketch show in both the United Kingdom and the United States.
+The Tracey Ullman Show is an American television sketch comedy variety show starring Tracey Ullman.
+It debuted on Fox on April 5, 1987, as the network's second original primetime series, following Married... with Children, and ran for four seasons and 81 episodes until May 26, 1990.
+It was produced by Gracie Films in association with 20th Century Fox Television.
+The show blends sketch comedy with musical numbers and dance routines, choreographed by Paula Abdul, along with animated shorts.
+The show was conceived by executive producer, James L. Brooks.
+Brooks was determined to come up with a format that best suited his multitalented star.
+He likened the show to producing three television pilots a week.

-The show is also known for producing a series of shorts featuring the Simpson family, which was later adapted into the longest-running American scripted primetime television series, The Simpsons.
-The Tracey Ullman Show was the first Fox primetime show to win an Emmy Award, winning a total of 10 over its run.
+The show is responsible for producing a series of shorts featuring the Simpson family, which were later spun-off into the longest-running American scripted primetime television series, The Simpsons.
+The Tracey Ullman Show was the first Fox primetime show to win an Emmy Award, winning a total of 10 over the course of its run.
+Ullman was the first British woman to be offered her own television sketch show in the United States.

 Rolling Stone ranked The Tracey Ullman Show as the 25th-best sketch comedy show in its "40 Greatest Sketch-Comedy TV Shows of All Time" list.